What Woolf Didn’t Say!

 ‘You cannot find peace by avoiding life’

-Source: David Hare’s screenplay for the film The Hours (London: Faber and Faber, 2008) has Woolf say: ‘You do not find peace by avoiding life, Leonard’ (p.
+Source: Although it’s not in Michael Cunningham’s novel, David Hare’s screenplay for the film of The Hours (London: Faber and Faber, 2008) has Woolf say: ‘You do not find peace by avoiding life, Leonard’ (p.
 96).